grkvlt/hyperledger-brooklyn-sawtooth/docs/quick-start.md

     [.] waiting for brooklyn api..................ok
     ...

 Note the `/keys` and `/blueprints` volumes being mounted from directories on the host.
-The files, particularly the SSH keys, must be readable by the `brooklyn` user in the container.
-See the [`launch.sh`](../scripts/launch.sh) script for a more detailed example.
+These files, particularly the SSH keys, must be readable by the `brooklyn` user in the container.
+If you are using the sample blueprints from this repository, make sure you run the command from its root directory, otherwise change the volume mount for `/blueprints` to point at the location where you have stored the required YAML files.

 Once the Brooklyn server has started up, the console UI will be accessible at [`http://localhost:8081/`](http://localhost:8081/) and you can also use the `br` command-line tool either on the Docker container or remotely after logging in.